ctu-mrs/leader_follower_task/README.md

 ### How to confirm everything works
 * In the Gazebo GUI, check that the time at the bottom of the window is running.
 * After a few seconds, you should see two drones.
 The drones will take off automatically.
-* After the takeoff, you should see red and blue markers in one of the UVDAR camera views.
-These represent the blinking LED lights on the leader drone, and should be assigned ID: 0.
+* After the takeoff, you should see two windows with the view of the UVDAR cameras.
+The view will be mostly black, but you may see small markers in one of the windows which indicate the UV markers on the leader drone.

 ### Starting the task
 You may notice, that your terminal opened multiple tabs.
 Consult the first page of the [MRS Cheatsheet](https://github.com/ctu-mrs/mrs_cheatsheet) if you need help navigating the tabs and panes.
 **After the UAVs take off, your input has to be provided manually.**

 * Navigate to the `goto_start` tab, hit up arrow key and then enter.
 There is a pre-filled series of commands, which will load the Leader trajectory and take both UAVs to their starting position.
 * Switch to the `follower` tab, hit the up arrow and then enter.
-The pre-filled command will launch the `summer_school_supervisor`.
+The pre-filled command will launch the `supervisor`.
 This is the program, which will periodically call your code.
 * Finally, switch to the `start_challenge` tab, hit the up arrow and pres enter.
 The leader will begin tracking the trajectory, and the score counter will start.
 * Now, you can navigate back to the `follower` tab, and observe the simulation.
 Once the visual contact is broken, the process in the follower tab will print out the score.